 - 9. Build the kernel with make bzImage. - 10.
 Build any modules you configured with make modules. - 11.
 Use the command make modules_install to install the kernel modules (even if you did not build any).
 Make sure that you type the underscore ().
-This will install the kernel modules into the directory path /lib/modules/KERNELVERSION/kernel/drivers (where KERNELVERSION is the version specified in the Makefile).
-In the example it would be /lib/modules/2.4.18-0.12-jul2001/kernel/drivers/. - 12.
-If you have a SCSI adapter and you made your SCSI driver modular, build a new initrd image Also, if you build your kernel with ext3 support as a module (the default in Red Hat Linux), you must create an initrd image.
-Refer to Section A.2 for details. - Use make install to copy your new kernel and its associated files to the proper directories. - 14.
-The kernel is built and installed now.
-The next step is configuring the boot loader to boot the new kernel.
-Refer to Section A.3 for more information.
+This will install the kernel modules into the directory path /lib/modules/KERNELVERSION/kernel/drivers (where

+KERNELVERSION is the version specified in the Makefile).
+In the example it would be /lib/modules/2.4.18-7.95custom/kernel/drivers/.

+12. Use make install to copy your new kernel and its associated files to the proper directories.